Parts obsolescence is a real

 microwave components, solid state devices and microwave instruments

-of BAE but was bought by Cobham in 2008, according to Ralph.
+of BAE Systems and was most recently bought by Cobham in 2008.

 AEP is now a Radiall